Healthy Homes Assessment Longlands

 Longlands Healthy Homes Compliance Timeframes

-• Ceiling and underfloor insulation is required for all Longlands and New Zealand rental homes where it is reasonably practicable to put in.
+• Ceiling and underfloor insulation is a requirement for all Longlands and New Zealand rental houses where it is reasonably practicable to put in.

-• Property managers and landlords must keep records that demonstrate the compliance with each Healthy Homes Standards that apply or will apply throughout the tenancy period of an apartment rental.
+• Property managers and landlords have to keep records to demonstrate compliance with all Healthy Homes Standard that apply or will apply throughout the tenancy period of their rental properties.

-• Private landlords and property managers have to make sure their rental properties comply in accordance with Healthy Homes Standard within 90 days of a renewal, new or a change in lease.
+• Property managers and private landlords are required to make sure that their rental properties are in compliance with the Healthy Homes Standard within 90 days of any renewal, new or a change in tenant.

-• All the boarding homes (except Kainga Ora and registered Community Housing Provider Boarding household tenancies) are required to comply with Healthy Homes Standards regardless of the date the tenancy was started.
+• All the boarding homes (except Kainga Ora and Community Housing Providers with registered Boarding home tenancies) must comply with the Healthy Homes Standards regardless of the time the tenancy began.

 Starting 1 July 2024